Construction debris and waste removal

 Unused concrete slabs still have value.
 Before you toss them in a landfill, be sure to consider all of the alternative disposal options in your area.

-Yes, it can!
+Yes, concrete recycling is possible!
 When concrete is recycled it is crushed into smaller pieces and refined through several filtration processes.
 The refined product is used to create pavement, asphalt, building foundations, new concrete, mulch, wire, and oceanic reef habitats.

 The proper way to dispose of wood depends on whether or not it is treated.
 If it is untreated, it may be collected with curbside pickup in some communities, taken to a recycling facility, sold as lumber, or reused.
 If the wood is pressure treated, varnished, painted, or finished in any way, it cannot be recycled.
 Instead, it should be reused as lumber or taken to a landfill.